 The vendor fair and pet adoption fair is in the park from 12:30 to 4:30 p.m.
 Costumed kids and adults without dogs (humans can register for FREE) will lead the parade at 2:25 p.m., followed by the dogs at 2:30 p.m.
-Weiner races at 2 p.m.
-Great pumpkin drop at 2:15 p.m.

 Register to be in the human costume parade and/or dog costume parade at the white registration tent in the park after 12:30 p.m.

-SEATING Bring your own folding chair for the second row for free, or rent one of our 600 front-row seats IN THE PARK for just $10/advance (reserved; click the "register now" logo) or $5/cash on-site, if not sold out, starting at about 1 p.m.
+SEATING Bring your own folding chair for the second row for free, or rent one of our 650 front-row seats IN THE PARK for just $10/advance (reserved; click the "register now" logo) or $5/cash on-site, if not sold out, starting at about 1 p.m.
 The seats did sell out last year.
 Please bring correct change.
-You can reserve a seat for $10 at

 There is free street parking surrounding the very large park.
 You can also park in the Marine Stadium parking lot, accessed from Nieto Ave., behind the fire station.
 PARKING MAP

 V.I.P.
 (VERY IMPORTANT POOCH) ENTRY

-Available for advance registrations only, the dog/owner can walk near the front of the parade.
+Available for $35/advance registration or upgrade on-site.
+The dog/owner can walk near the front of the parade.
 VIPs will line-up as directed at sign-in and will step off first at 2:30 p.m.
 Get your VIP wristband at the registration tent near the start line when you arrive.
 Your VIP doantions help us raise even more money for charity.

 WHAT TO DO NEXT?

-Sign-in at the orange-colored Haute Dogs registration tent when you arrive, near the start of the parade route close to Colorado Street.
+Sign-in at the Haute Dogs registration tent when you arrive, near the start of the parade route close to Colorado Street.
 There will be a line for VIP registrants, day-of registrants and a line for pre-paid registrants.
 Wear your bib number on the human's front so judges can easily see your number.